userdocs/qbittorrent-nox-static/docs/build-help.md

 All switches and flags have a supporting help option that will provide dynamic content where applicable.

->[!NOTE] The `--boot-strap-release` and `--boot-strap-multi-arch` options are specific to GitHub actions but if you read `--help-boot-strap-release` you can see how to trigger `aarch64` builds on your local system.
+>[!note|iconVisibility:hidden|labelVisibility:hidden] The `--boot-strap-release` and `--boot-strap-multi-arch` options are specific to GitHub actions but if you read `--help-boot-strap-release` you can see how to trigger `aarch64` builds on your local system.

 ```none
  Here are a list of available options